 Don’t know your gardening zone, you can look that up here.

 Mix the soil – Follow the instructions on your bag of seed starting mix to prepare the soil.
 Most mixes need to be mixed with water.
-Don’t get your mix to soggy, or your seeds will rot before they have a chance to germinate.
+Don’t get your mix too soggy, or your seeds will rot before they have a chance to germinate.

 Add soil to the pots – Fill your pots with soil, leaving a little room at the top for the seeds and soil to cover them.
-Gently pack the soil down to eliminate large air gaps.
+Gently tamp the soil down to eliminate large air gaps.

 Planting the seeds – Follow directions on the seed packets as to what depth to plant the seed.
 A good rule-of-thumb is the smaller the seed, the more shallow it needs to be planted.
 Some teeny tiny seeds don’t even require a covering of soil.
 I usually plant 3 – 4 seeds per pot.
 I use the eraser end of a pencil (or the little gadget that comes with my favorite trays) to make a couple of indentations in the soil, as deep as the seed should be planted.
 After the seeds have been dropped, go back and cover them with soil.
 Once I have a tray planted, I use a spray bottle and just lightly mist the soil.
 Use a plant tag to label your seedlings.